Achintha-999/helachat/README.md

 **React Native Messenger** is a modern cross-platform messaging app built with [Expo](https://expo.dev/), [React Native](https://reactnative.dev/), [TailwindCSS](https://tailwindcss.com/), and [TypeScript](https://www.typescriptlang.org/).

 > 🚧 **This project is actively under development.**
-> Now includes backend integration for real-time messaging!
+> Now includes backend integration with Hibernate ORM and SQL for real-time messaging!
-> The backend uses a server that can be exposed via ngrok/NGROCK for testing and development.
+> The backend can be exposed via ngrok for local development and testing.

 ---